Frequently Asked Questions

 How do I submit a grant application to the Opus Community Foundation?

 We recently transitioned from accepting proposals on a rolling basis to having grant cycles in order to make sure that every application receives the care and attention it deserves.
 Thank you for your understanding.
-We will now be accepting grant applications February 1 - March 16 and again July 9 - September 14 via the online grant application portal.
+We will now be accepting grant applications February 4 - March 22 and again September 2 - September 27via the online grant application portal.
 Please only apply one time per calendar year.
 Final grant decisions are made by The Opus Community Foundation Board of Directors within three months of the deadline date and awarded shortly thereafter.
 We will likely have more than one meeting during the review period so it is possible that there will be more than one grant announcement.
 Organizations may apply one time annually for funding; however, groups awarded 3 consecutive years might be asked to observe a one-year hiatus before receiving another donation.

 Do you accept hardcopy applications via mail?